Visitor Information Center

 The Sweet Grass Chamber of Commerce manages and staffs the Visitor Information Center (VIC).
 This is a role typically played by a Convention and Visitors Bureau (CVB), but since Big Timber is not large enough to have a CVB and tourism is such an important aspect of economic development, the Chamber willingly stepped into this responsibility.

-The VIC is staffed from Memorial Day through Labor Day.
+The VIC is staffed from Memorial Day weekend through the end of September.
 The knowledgeable and friendly staff can answer questions, give directions, and share local tips.
 Nothing says welcome like a smiling real life person.

 The VIC houses local brochures.
 Some people may ask, "why are brochures important when visitors have the internet?"
-The question is simply answered with several reasons and some interesting statistics.
+The question is simply answered by some interesting statistics.

 - Seven out of ten visitors pick up at least one brochure while on a trip.
 Of those, nearly half (42%) plan on purchasing goods or services as a result of picking up their brochure.